sadesyllas/ng-lightning/demo/components/demo/components/lookups/README.md

 **Accessibility and Keyboard interactions**:

   * Input field has an `aria-expanded` attribute whose value is false when the results list is hidden, true when the results list is visible
+  * Input field has an `aria-activedescendant` attribute whose value is the id of the highlighted results list option, no value if nothing’s highlighted in the list
+  * `Up` and `Down` arrow keys cycle through the available options in the list and update the input field’s `aria-activedescendant` value
+  * `Enter` key selects highlighted option and collapses the results list
-  * Escape key collapses the results list
+  * `Escape` key collapses the results list